 If debt remains ongoing there will be cause for UniHall to terminate a lease.
-Students who receive multiple Termination Notices throughout the year will not be accepted back to UniHall the following year.
+Students who receive multiple Termination Notices during the tenancy period may not be accepted back to UniHall the following year.

 7.5 Additional Fees

 There may be other fees and charges applied to a student account from time to time.
 These include: